 A lot of FECCEG’s members’ farms are located around 1,200 to 1,400 meters above sea level, and most have finished their harvesting for this season.
 While farmers were hoping to do one last harvesting of late-ripening cherries, the lack of rain has slowed their ripening, and it’s in question whether they will reach maturity.

 Additionally, the members of FECCEG and Santo Domingo are concerned that the drought will affect the 2017-18 crop.
 Just after harvest, the trees have undergone significant stress, and are now nearing a crucial development phase for flowering.
 In the absence of rain, members are being strategic: One tactic is adding additional organic fertilizers to bring increased moisture into the soil.
 At Santo Domingo, we even saw some members using sprinklers to support their coffee trees during this dry period.

 Like any coffee-producing cooperative in 2017, Santo Domingo and FECCEG are facing challenges brought about by weather.
 In visiting the organizations, I was heartened to see they’re dealing with these challenges proactively and offering solutions, while remaining committed to organic practices.

 Experience the coffee

 At the co-op headquarters, we had the pleasure of cupping our two lots from Santo Domingo alongside FECCEG’s quality control team.
 Next week, both organic and conventional coffees from this women’s group will be available for purchase from our spot offerings.
-If you’d like to see a sample, email me at email@example.com for more info, or fill out the form below and we'll get in touch with you.
+If you’d like to see a sample, email us at email@example.com and we'll get in touch with you.